gunesevitan/ubc-ovarian-cancer-subtype-classification-and-outlier-detection/README.md

 ## 8. Final Iteration

-Final dataset label distribution was like this
+Final dataset (including 16 crops per WSI) label distribution was like this

 * HGSC: 4127
 * EC: 2252